top of page

 The workshop shared project updates and presented draft strategies for improving travel in UMED for input.

-Join us at Community Open House #3
+Community Open House #3

 Tuesday, June 13th from 6:00 to 7:30 PM at the MOA Permit Center (4700 Elmore)